 The two other obvious signs of gambling are anxiety and depression, the anxiety may lead to aggression and the depression may lead to increasing seclusion.

-both anxiety and depression encourage binge drinking.
 There are people who are addicted to gambling due to depression, anxiety and lack of excitement in life and the thrill can be as high as getting intoxicated.
 Also, there are pathological gamblers who do not drink or suffer from any disorder but find the thrill too satiating to ignore, you can end up gambling every night just for the emotional high.
 It is another matter that they do not always win but they continue to pursue that high.

 There are quite a few telltale signs of betting addiction, those who have a family will start to ignore their spouse and kids and addicts often find friends from within the gambling scene.
 Furthermore, old friends become unimportant and routine affairs at work and home do not interest addicts as much as they should, so any obligations and chores take a backseat.
 Irresponsibility, forgetfulness and selfishness are common signs of addiction.